 LNG FUELING INFRASTRUCTURE

-Additionally, CME and WesPac are building LNG distribution infrastructure to connect customers to the LNG supply, and are currently constructing the first LNG bunker barge to begin serving North American markets in early 2016.
-Additional barges are expected to enter our fleet in the near future to serve the growing markets.
-Similar to LNG supply, we are able to offer tailored LNG delivery solutions to meet unique and specific requirements.
+CME is building LNG distribution infrastructure to connect customers to the LNG supply.
+In February 2015, CME contracted the first ever US flag LNG bunker vessel at Conrad’s Orange Shipyard in Texas.
+Additional bunker vessels are expected to enter our fleet in the future to serve the growing marine market for LNG.
+We are able to offer tailored LNG delivery solutions to meet unique and specific requirements.

 Designed by ship owners for ship owners, our proprietary Emissions Compliance Service Agreement (ECSA) is a funding mechanism that can help cover the capital costs for LNG conversion.
 The ECSA can be utilized to finance the conversion of any type of vessel that meets certain engine technology and minimum horsepower requirements.
 This funding model enables the ship owner to use the future fuel savings to pay for the upfront retrofit capital cost.